netobserv/network-observability-operator/README.md

 On the Loki server side, configuration differs depending on how Loki was installed, e.g. via Helm chart, Loki Operator, etc. Nevertheless, here are a couple of settings that may impact the flow processing pipeline:

 - Rate limits ([cf Loki documentation](https://grafana.com/docs/loki/latest/configuration/#limits_config)), especially ingestion rate limit, ingestion burst size, per-stream rate limit and burst size.
 When these rate limits are reached, Loki returns an error when `flowlogs-pipeline` tries to send batches, visible in logs.
-A good practice is to define an alert, to get notified when these limits are reached: (TODO: link to Mehul's Alert)
+A good practice is to define an alert, to get notified when these limits are reached: [cf this example](https://github.com/netobserv/documents/blob/main/examples/distributed-loki/alerting/loki-ratelimit-alert.yaml).
+It uses a metrics provided by the Loki operator: `loki_request_duration_seconds_count`.
+In case you don't use the Loki operator, you can replace it by the same metric provided by NetObserv Loki client, named `netobserv_loki_request_duration_seconds_count`.

 - Max active streams / max streams per user: this limit is reached when too many streams are created.
 In Loki terminology, a stream is a given set of labels (keys and values) used for indexing.
 NetObserv defines labels for source and destination namespaces and pod owners (ie. aggregated workloads, such as Deployments).
 So the more workloads are running and generating traffic on the cluster, the more chances there are to hit this limit, when it's set.
 We recommend setting a high limit or turning it off (0 stands for unlimited).